 If you want a more active, yet diversified, low-cost way to invest regularly then the best approach is likely via low cost mutual (managed) funds because of their lower transaction costs for ongoing contributions.
 Investing in ETFs is like investing in stocks and normally purchased in the same manner – meaning you pay transactions costs whenever you buy or sell an ETF.
 Mutual funds on the other hand normally allow free regular contributions as long as a certain initial and ongoing balance is maintained.

-As with any investment option, research is key and I recommend you start with well regarded and unbiased research sites like Morningstar (sign up for a free membership) or even Yahoo or Google Finance are not bad to get an initial comparison of various funds based on the following factors: Expense ratio (the lower the better), 5 yr performance (make sure you include this year), Management experience, analyst opinions, ongoing costs and performance relative to a common index of similar funds.
+As with any investment option, research is key and I recommend you start with well regarded and unbiased research sites like Morningstar, Yahoo or Google Finance are not bad to get an initial comparison of various funds based on the following factors: Expense ratio (the lower the better), 5 yr performance (make sure you include this year), Management experience, analyst opinions, ongoing costs and performance relative to a common index of similar funds.
 Using this basis gives you a good starting point to compare a number of funds and then narrow your search down to two or three that you can delve deeper into.
 It takes times to get a feel of which metrics work best but with a little bit of playing around and education you can quickly weed out the losers from the winners.
 If you are completely new to mutual fund investing or want a deeper understanding of the industry and how to pick a good fund then get the easy (but useful) to read Mutual Funds For Dummies.

 I also recommend new investors stick with well diversified index based mutual funds as opposed to very specific sector or investment type funds, until they learn more about investing and the associated risks.